Title: In the Market for Murder (Lady Hardcastle Mysteries #2)

-In the Market for Murder is the second book in Lady Hardcastle mysteries.
+In the Market for Murder is the second book in T.E.
+Kinsey’s Lady Hardcastle Mysteries.
 Lady Hardcastle and her maid, Florence Armstrong have moved from London to the village of Littleton Cotterell.
 After an adventurous past, the duo are now looking forward to spending some quiet time in the countryside.

 A Quiet Walk in the Country turned out to be disastrous when the duo found a body in the middle of nowhere.
 As the mystery behind the murder ends, Emily Hardcastle is grievously injured.
 In the Market for Murder starts with Lady Hardcastle now recuperating from her injury.
 Gertie – Lady Farley-Stroud asks Emily invites to join her on a trip to the cattle market.
 A week later, one of the farmers dies while eating his pie at the pub.